 In case that you don’t migrate Magento 1 to Magento 2 yourself but using the Magento migration service from an agency, the cost of your project will also depend greatly on the Magento developer hourly rate.
 For instance, while a Magento development company in the USA will charge you $75-150 per working hour, you have to pay just a half or even less ($20-50 per working hour) for an offshore Magento development agency.
 This huge price gap is simply due to the huge difference between the labor costs of regions.

-With more than 5-year experience in Magento development, we are able to deliver smooth and high-quality migration process with a very reasonable price.
+With more than 8-year experience in Magento development, we are able to deliver a smooth and high-quality migration process at a very reasonable price.
 Contact us now to get a FREE and FAST quotation and consultation for your Magento 2 migration project!

 From what is happening, Magento 2 is “Now” and “Future” while Magento 1 has become obsolete and left far behind.
 If you want to do the best for your site, why don’t you migrate Magento 1 to Magento 2 now?
 Most of your competitors perhaps have already upgraded their websites to Magento 2.